gabrie-lhilarion/newsweek/README.md

 ![screenshot](./app_screenshot.png)

 This project specifies to build an exact replica of Newsweek.com using the Bootstrap framework.
-It is not to use Javascript in this project or to add interactivity.
+It is not required to use Javascript in this project or to add interactivity.

 ## Built With